Share this...

 My account

-Filtering out explicit media
+Filtering out explicit images

-Minor accounts also can’t access channels labeled “NSFW,” or Not Safe for Work.
-Users trying to access channels labeled NSFW, which may contain nudity or other adult content, must confirm they are at least 18 before entering.
+Minor accounts also can’t access channels labeled “age-restricted”, which may contain nudity or other adult content.

 Managing friends